jswart/devEnv/README.md

 I like to install ansible on these systems, then have playbooks perform the major of the configuration on the machine.

-To Run: ansible-playbook playbooks/environment.yaml --become --ask-pass
+To Run: ansible-playbook playbooks/environment.yaml --become --ask-sudo-pass

 TODO:
--Add sublime
+-Add sublime packages (yeah that's going to be fun...)
 -Add default git configuration (like core.editor and user info, git config --global push.default simple) -Add meld
 -Add meld git configuration